Equations of genus $4$ curves from their theta constants: Preliminaries

 \end{enumerate} \end{thm} \begin{proof} The bijection between pairs of tritangent planes differing by $\eta$ and bitangents of $X$ was discovered by W. P. Milne \cite{Milne} (see \cite[Theorem 7.1]{BruinSertoz} for a modern proof).
 The assertion (i) is due to Lehavi \cite[p.
 2]{Lehavi}.
 To prove (ii) one can use the argument from \cite[Theorem 7.1]{BruinSertoz}, the geometric interpretation of the map $\psi$, and Lemma \ref{lem: psirightinv}. \end{proof} \begin{rem} A similar statement holds when $X$ is a hyperelliptic curve.
 The main difference is that one has to replace the bitangents of $X$ with the lines through the pairs of Weierstrass points of $X$ in the bijection (see \cite[Section 7.2]{BruinSertoz}).

 \end{rem}

 Milne's theorem will play a key role in reconstructing the genus $4$ curve because it links the map $\varphi$ to the Prym.
-Since the bitangent lines of $X$ can be computed with classical formulas, namely the Schottky-Jung relations \cite[Theorem 1]{FarkasRauch}, and the Aronhold-Weber formulas \cite[Theorem 6.1.9]{Dolgachev} \cite[Theorem 2]{Fiorentino}, the information on the righthand side of the identity
+Since the bitangent lines of $X$ can be computed with classical formulas, namely the Schottky--Jung relations \cite[Theorem 1]{FarkasRauch}, and the Aronhold-Weber formulas (see \cref{subsec:aronholdweber}), the information on the righthand side of the identity

 can be readily computed, except for the unknown constant $\lambda$.
-A central step of our method is to compute the map $\varphi$ by interpolating this identity through ten pairs of tritangent planes and their corresponding bitangents. \begin{rem} The formulas in \cite[Theorem 6.1.9, Equations (1) - (7)]{Dolgachev} contain typos that will be corrected in a future edition.
-We thank Igor Dolgachev for providing us with these corrections. \end{rem}
+A central step of our method is to compute the map $\varphi$ by interpolating this identity through ten pairs of tritangent planes and their corresponding bitangents.